Galt Rockets

 The Galt Rockets were a junior ice hockey team based in Galt, Ontario, now a part of the city of Cambridge.
-They played in the Ontario Hockey Association from 1947 to 1949.
+They played in the Ontario Hockey Association (OHA) from 1947 to 1949.
 Their home arena was the Galt Arena Gardens.

-Originally the Galt Red Wings, the team became the Galt Rockets after NHL sponsorship ended in 1947.
-After finishing last place in the second season, the team was rescued by another NHL sponsorship, this time from the Chicago Black Hawks.
-The Rockets became the Galt Black Hawks in 1949.
+The team originated as the Galt Canadians, then became Galt Red Wings when affiliated as a farm team for the Detroit Red Wings of the National Hockey League.
+When the affiliation with the Detroit Red Wings was cancelled, Galt affiliated with the Philadelphia Rockets of the American Hockey League as of the 1947–48 OHA season.

+The Rockets won only 11 games during the 1948–49 OHA season, and did not qualify for the playoffs.
+After the ast-place finish in a nine-team league, the Chicago Black Hawks became the sponsors as of the 1949–40 OHA season, with the junior team playing as the Galt Black Hawks.

-NHL alumni
+National Hockey League alumni

-From the Galt Rockets, four players graduated to play in the National Hockey League.
+From the Rockets, four players graduated to play in the National Hockey League: